 Our analysis proceeds as follows.
 In the next section, we present our model and derive the shape of the optimal contract.
 Section 3 contains the calibration method.
-In a nutshell, we numerically search for the cheapest contract that provides the manager with the same incentives and the same utility as the observed contract.
+In a nutshell, we search for the cheapest contract that provides the manager with the same incentives and the same utility as the observed contract.
 Section 4 describes the construction of the data set.
 In Section 5, we present our main results.
 Section 6 analyzes the optimal strike price in a standard option contract.
-Section 7 provides robustness checks, Section 8 discusses the limitations of the model, and Section 9 concludes the paper.
-The appendixes collect some technical material.
+Section 7 provides robustness checks, Section 8 discusses the limitations of the model, and Section 9 presents our conclusions.
+The appendixes contain some technical material.